Fair History

 For 73 years, the Kiwanis Fair Association rented the fairgrounds from the city as it was considered part of the airport property.
 On Tuesday, May 5, 2020, the Kiwanis of Griffin Foundation became the owners of our fairgrounds.

-2020-The year of Covid -19.
-Following the guidelines of the Governor’s Executive Order, we had a successful fair.
-We moved our fair a week earlier to get ahead of competing fairs and the school system fall break.”Modern Midways” became our new carnival provider.
+In 2020, the year of the Covid pandemic, the Griffin Kiwanis Club held a successful fair. following the guidelines of the Governor’s Executive Order.
+We moved our fair a week earlier to get ahead of competing fairs and the school system fall break. ”Modern Midways” became our new carnival provider.
 The Kiwaniannes were unable to provide their famous Korn Dawg.
 We added a demolition derby, an antique tractor show and a Jeep show and drag race.
-We brought back the lawn mower races,chain saw artist, 4-H exhibits,needlework exhibits,pig races and petting zoo.
-The Lions Club and Daybreak Rotary assisted with ticket sales and ticket taking at the gates.
+We brought back lawn mower racing, the chainsaw artist, 4-H exhibits, needlework exhibits, pig races, and the petting zoo.
+The Lions Club and Daybreak Rotary assisted with ticket sales and entry at the front gate.

 2021 was the 75th anniversary of the Kiwanis Spalding County Fair.

 In July and August of 2022, we had Marvel Studios on the fairgrounds producing scenes for the series Echo.
 In 2022, we also added Jason Clark’s Reptile Show.
-Modern Midways brought the Circle of Death in a globe.
+Modern Midways brought the Circle of Death, featuring motorcycles in a globe.

 Kiwanis members volunteer over 3,000 hours every year maintaining the property, preparing for the fair, selling and taking tickets, parking cars, and managing the operations of the fair.